+of your project.
 Sustain Applicants who are utilizing a resource to sustain a capability previously developed through homeland security grant funding or local revenues should select "Sustain" from the drop-down menu.
 An example would be purchasing Personal Protective Equipment (PPE) to replace PPE that was purchased several years ago and is no longer safe to use at an incident.
 Duild Increase a Current Capability: Applicants who are utilizing a resource to increase a capability previously developed through homeland security grant funding or local revenues should select "Build" from the drop-down menu.
-An example of increasing a current capability would be the purchase of communications equipment for first responders, in order for them to communicate using an interoperable communications system previously developed by the sub-recipient.
-Build Build a New Capability: Applicants who are utilizing a resource to build a new capability should select "Build" from the drop-down menu.
-An example of building a new capability would be a sub-recipient developing an explosive detection canine team to enhance explosive device response operations capabilities in their jurisdiction, where they presently have no ability to perform this capability and/or currently rely on regional or state partners to perform the capability in their jurisdiction. estment, that the most recent fiscal year of that prior investment be identified.
-Presently, this goes back 4 years from goes back 4 years from the current fiscal year (i.e., for FY2022, please identify the most recent fiscal year supported between FY2018-FY2021).
+An example of increasing a current capability would be the purchase of communications equipment for first responders, in order for them to communicate using an interoperable communications system previously developed by the subrecipient.
+Build Build a New Capability: Applicants who are utilizing a resource to build a new capability

+Build a New Capability: Applicants who are utilizing a resource to build a new capability should select "Build" from the drop-down menu.
+An example of building a new capability would be a subrecipient developing an explosive detection canine team to enhance explosive device response operations capabilities in their jurisdiction, where they presently have no ability to perform this capability and/or currently rely on regional or state partners to perform the capability in their jurisdiction.

+II.
+Previously Supported Fiscal Year: DHS requires that for any current project investment which supports a previously awarded investment, that the most recent fiscal year of that prior investment be identified.
+Presently, this goes back 4 years from the current fiscal year (i.e., for FY2023, please identify the most recent fiscal year supported between FY2019-FY2022).

 III.
 Last Completed Milestone for Previously Awarded Investment: DHS requires that the recipient identify the last completed milestone of the previously awarded investment that is being supported through the current fiscal year.
-These milestones align with the federal POETE criteria (Planning, Organization, Equipment, Training and Exercises) and follow the performance metrics utilized in your E-Grants workplan.
+These milestones align with the federal POETE criteria (Planning, Organizational, Equipment, Training and Exercises) and follow the performance metrics utilized in your E-Grants workplan.